mainkoon81/Study-09-MachineLearning-A/README.md

     plt.show()
 ```
+## > Pre-validation II: `GridSearchCV(clf, parameters, scoring)`

-Basically, we pick the model with the highest F1-Score, but
+Basically, we pick the model with the highest F1-Score, and these are what constitute our models.
  - in Logistic Regression,
    - **parameters:** coefficients of the polynomial
    - **Hyper(meta)-parameter:** the degree of the polynomial